AlibabaCloudDocs/ros/cn.zh-CN/资源类型/ElasticSearch/ALIYUN::ElasticSearch::Instance.md

 ```
 {
   "ROSTemplateFormatVersion": "2015-09-01",
   "Parameters": {
     "MasterNode": {
       "Type": "Json",
       "Description": "The dedicated master node setting.
 If specified, dedicated master node will be created."
     },
     "Description": {
       "Type": "String",
       "Description": "The description of instance.
 It a string of 0 to 30 characters.
 It can contain numbers, letters, underscores, (_) and hyphens (-).
 It must start with a letter, a number or Chinese character.",
       "MaxLength": 30
     },
-    "PrivateWhitelist": {
+    "ResourceGroupId": {
-      "Type": "CommaDelimitedList",
+      "Type": "String",
-      "Description": "Set the instance's IP whitelist in VPC network."
+      "Description": "The ID of the resource group."
     },
     "PublicWhitelist": {
       "Type": "CommaDelimitedList",
-      "Description": "Set the instance's IP whitelist in Internet."
+      "Description": "Set the instance's IP whitelist in Internet.
+The AllocatePublicAddress should be true."
     },
-    "Version": {
-      "Type": "String",
-      "Description": "Elasticsearch version.
-Supported values: 5.5.3_with_X-Pack, 6.3_with_X-Pack, 6.7_with_X-Pack, 7.4_with_X-Pack, 6.8, 7.4, 7.7 and so on."
-    },
     "InstanceChargeType": {
       "Type": "String",
       "Description": "Valid values are PrePaid, PostPaid, Default to PostPaid.",
       "AllowedValues": [
         "PrePaid",
         "PostPaid"
       ],
       "Default": "PostPaid"
     },
-    "DataNode": {
-      "Type": "Json",
-      "Description": "The Elasticsearch cluster's data node setting."
-    },
     "VSwitchId": {
       "Type": "String",
       "Description": "The ID of VSwitch."
     },
-    "KibanaWhitelist": {
-      "Type": "CommaDelimitedList",
-      "Description": "Set the Kibana's IP whitelist in internet network."
-    },
     "Period": {
       "Type": "Number",
       "Description": "The duration that you will buy Elasticsearch instance (in month).
 It is valid when instance_charge_type is PrePaid.
 Valid values: [1~9], 12, 24, 36.
 Default to 1.",
       "AllowedValues": [
         1,
         2,
         3,
         4,
         5,
         6,
         7,
         8,
         9,
         12,
         24,
         36
       ],
       "Default": 1
     },
+    "EnablePublic": {
+      "Type": "Boolean",
+      "Description": "Whether enable public access.
+If properties is true, will allocate public address.Default: false.",
+      "AllowedValues": [
+        "True",
+        "true",
+        "False",
+        "false"
+      ]
+    },
+    "PrivateWhitelist": {
+      "Type": "CommaDelimitedList",
+      "Description": "Set the instance's IP whitelist in VPC network."
+    },
+    "Version": {
+      "Type": "String",
+      "Description": "Elasticsearch version.
+Supported values: 5.5.3_with_X-Pack, 6.3_with_X-Pack, 6.7_with_X-Pack, 7.4_with_X-Pack, 6.8, 7.4, 7.7 and so on."
+    },
+    "DataNode": {
+      "Type": "Json",
+      "Description": "The Elasticsearch cluster's data node setting."
+    },
+    "KibanaWhitelist": {
+      "Type": "CommaDelimitedList",
+      "Description": "Set the Kibana's IP whitelist in internet network."
+    },
     "Password": {
       "Type": "String",
       "Description": "The password of the instance.
 The password can be 8 to 32 characters in length and must contain three of the following conditions: uppercase letters, lowercase letters, numbers, and special characters (!@#$%&*()_+-=)."
     }
   },
   "Resources": {
     "Instance": {
       "Type": "ALIYUN::ElasticSearch::Instance",
       "Properties": {
         "MasterNode": {
           "Ref": "MasterNode"
         },
         "Description": {
           "Ref": "Description"
         },
-        "PrivateWhitelist": {
+        "ResourceGroupId": {
-          "Ref": "PrivateWhitelist"
+          "Ref": "ResourceGroupId"
         },
         "PublicWhitelist": {
           "Ref": "PublicWhitelist"
         },
+        "InstanceChargeType": {
+          "Ref": "InstanceChargeType"
+        },
+        "VSwitchId": {
+          "Ref": "VSwitchId"
+        },
+        "Period": {
+          "Ref": "Period"
+        },
+        "EnablePublic": {
+          "Ref": "EnablePublic"
+        },
+        "PrivateWhitelist": {
+          "Ref": "PrivateWhitelist"
+        },
         "Version": {
           "Ref": "Version"
         },
-        "InstanceChargeType": {
-          "Ref": "InstanceChargeType"
-        },
         "DataNode": {
           "Ref": "DataNode"
         },
-        "VSwitchId": {
-          "Ref": "VSwitchId"
-        },
         "KibanaWhitelist": {
           "Ref": "KibanaWhitelist"
         },
-        "Period": {
-          "Ref": "Period"
-        },
         "Password": {
           "Ref": "Password"
         }
       }
     }
   },
   "Outputs": {
     "Status": {
       "Description": "The Elasticsearch instance status.
 Includes active, activating, inactive.
 Some operations are denied when status is not active.",
       "Value": {
         "Fn::GetAtt": [
           "Instance",
           "Status"
         ]
       }
     },
     "InstanceId": {
       "Description": "The ID of the Elasticsearch instance.",
       "Value": {
         "Fn::GetAtt": [
           "Instance",
           "InstanceId"
         ]
       }
     },
     "KibanaPort": {
       "Description": "Kibana console port.",
       "Value": {
         "Fn::GetAtt": [
           "Instance",
           "KibanaPort"
         ]
       }
     },
     "Port": {
       "Description": " Instance connection port.",
       "Value": {
         "Fn::GetAtt": [
           "Instance",
           "Port"
         ]
       }
     },
     "Domain": {
       "Description": "Instance connection domain (only VPC network access supported).",
       "Value": {
         "Fn::GetAtt": [
           "Instance",
           "Domain"
         ]
       }
     },
     "KibanaDomain": {
       "Description": "Kibana console domain (Internet access supported).",
       "Value": {
         "Fn::GetAtt": [
           "Instance",
           "KibanaDomain"
+        ]
+      }
+    },
+    "PublicDomain": {
+      "Description": "Instance public connection domain.",
+      "Value": {
+        "Fn::GetAtt": [
+          "Instance",
+          "PublicDomain"
         ]
       }
     }
   }
 }
 ```